redhat-cop/infra-ansible/images/infra-ansible-toolbox/README.md

 On that note there are also some pitfalls to avoid.
 Ensure your user is a local user and not a network user as you will likely run into issues with user namespace mapping.
 When a user authenticates through a network-based identity management system, they will not automatically have the required entries in /etc/subuid and /etc/subgid for user namespace mapping.

+### Dependencies for infra-ansible-toolbox

-RPM-based packages (such as httpd-tools and pandoc) are defined and installed from [extra-packages](./extra-packages) and Python dependencies are found in [requirements.txt](./requirements.txt)
+Toolbox is based on Fedora and comes out-of-the-box with some standard Linux [tools](https://github.com/containers/toolbox#image-requirements).
+Additional RPM-based packages (such as httpd-tools and pandoc) are defined and installed from [extra-packages](./extra-packages) and Python dependencies are found in [requirements.txt](./requirements.txt)

 ## Usage